 Bret resides in Redding with his wife Terri and their sons Colby and Matthew.
 He enjoys hunting, fishing, and camping.

-Eva Jimenez, Associate Vice President of Economic Workforce and Development, Shasta College
+Eva Jimenez, Vice President of Economic Workforce and Development, Shasta College

 Currently, Ms. Jimenez serves as a member of the Redding Rotary, the Lassen Park Foundation, the Girls Inc. Executive Team, and the Dignity Health North State Advisory Board.Additionally, Ms. Jimenez is President-elect of the California Community College Association for Occupational Education and President of the Shasta College Foundation.